 Should I bury my drip tape?

 Drip tape can be installed above ground, covered with mulch or buried (often called sub-surface irrigation).
 Whichever way you choose to install your drip tape please ensure the emitters face up.
 This reduces clogging caused by sucking in of dirt and debris at shut-down.
 Often covering the tape with just a few inches of soil or mulch is very helpful.
+Keep in mind, any sub-surface irrigation system should have air vent/vacuum relief valves installed for optimal operation.
+Here is a link to Why You Need Air Vent/Vacuum Relief Valves in Your Irrigation System.

 Here are a few issues that can be resolved by covering/burying your drip tape: